HariSekhon/Knowledge-Base/terraform.md

 When combined with [direnv](direnv.md) this will auto-switch to the saved version of Terragrunt recorded in `.envrc`.

+This is more recently updated than [tgenv](https://github.com/cunymatthieu/tgenv).

+[asdf](https://asdf-vm.com/) is another option - one tool for all runtime versions.

 ## Linting & Security